Dental Bridges Near You

 - Allow you to chew and speak properly again

 - Restore your natural face shape or prevent changes from occurring in the first place (a gap from a missing tooth can affect the appearance of your lips and cheeks)

 - Prevent excessive wear and tear on other healthy teeth by distributing your bite properly again

-There are two methods for dental bridges: bridges supported by teeth and bridges supported by implants.
+There are two methods for dental bridges near you: bridges supported by teeth and bridges supported by implants.

 - First, the dentist takes impressions of your teeth to design your bridge.

 - Then, the healthy teeth on either side of the gap are shaved down.
 This allows crowns to be cemented on top.
 These are called “abutment teeth”.